ncbi-nlp/NegBio/docs/getting_started.rst

 .. code-block:: bash

-   $ python -m negbio.main --help
+   $ python negbio/main.py --help

 Next Steps
 ----------

-To start learning how to use pydicom, see the :doc:`user_guide`.
+To start learning how to use NegBio, see the :doc:`user_guide`.